Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Abstract

 \section{Abstract}

-Extremely large-scale Array (ELAA) promises to deliver ultra-high data rates with more antenna elements.
-Meanwhile, the increase of antenna elements leads to a wider realm of near-field, which challenges the traditional design of codebooks.
-In this paper, we propose novel codebook design schemes which provide better quantized correlation with limited overhead.
-First, we analyze the correlation between codewords and channel vectors uniform linear array (ULA) and uniform planar array (UPA).
-The correlation formula for the ULA channel can be expressed as an elliptic function, and the correlation formula for the UPA channel can be represented as an ellipsoid formula.
-Based on the analysis, we design a uniform sampling codebook to maximize the minimum quantized correlation and a dislocation ULA codebook to reduce the number of quantized bits further.
-Besides, we give a better sampling interval for the codebook of the UPA channel.
-Numerical results demonstrate the appealing advantages of the proposed codebook over existing methods in quantization bit number and quantization accuracy.
+Extremely Large-scale Array (ELAA) promises to deliver ultra-high data rates with increased antenna elements.
+However, increasing antenna elements leads to a wider realm of near-field, which challenges the traditional design of codebooks.
+In this paper, we propose novel near-field codebook schemes based on the fitting formula of codewords' quantization performance.
+First, we analyze the quantization performance properties of uniform linear array (ULA) and uniform planar array (UPA) codewords.
+Our findings reveal an intriguing property: the correlation formula for ULA codewords can be represented by the elliptic formula, while the correlation formula for UPA codewords can be approximated using the ellipsoid formula.
+Building on this insight, we propose a ULA uniform codebook that maximizes the minimum correlation based on the derived formula.
+Moreover, we introduce a ULA dislocation codebook to further reduce quantization overhead.
+Continuing our exploration, we propose UPA uniform and dislocation codebook schemes.
+Our investigation demonstrates that oversampling in the angular domain offers distinct advantages, achieving heightened accuracy while minimizing overhead in quantifying near-field channels.
+Numerical results demonstrate the appealing advantages of the proposed codebook over existing methods in decreasing quantization overhead and increasing quantization accuracy.